Homework: the basics

 Academic benefits of homework?

-In the early school years, there’s no clear evidence that doing homework helps your child do well at school.
+In the early school years, there’s no clear evidence that homework helps children do well academically at school.

 Other benefits of homework